Understanding the rheology of kaolinite clay suspensions using Bayesian inference: Results and Discussions

 \subsection{Stress \textit{vs.} microstructural relaxation time scales}

-Kaolinite suspensions exhibit thixotropy since kaolinite clay particles form microstructure in the suspensions that physically break down and build up over time \cite{Rand_JCIS_1977,Gupta_JCIS_Struc_2011,Phan_Thien_Langmuir_2015,Neelakantan_Mineral_2018}.
+Kaolinite suspensions exhibit thixotropy since kaolinite clay particles form microstructure in the suspensions that physically breaks down and builds up over time \cite{Rand_JCIS_1977,Gupta_JCIS_Struc_2011,Phan_Thien_Langmuir_2015,Neelakantan_Mineral_2018}.
+In our model, there are two time scales associated with thixotropy: $k_A^{-1}$ for the buildup (or relaxation) of microstructure, and $\vert k_R\dot{\gamma}\vert^{-1}$ for the breakdown of microstructure.
+Despite the former is often termed ``thixotropic time scale'' in the literature \cite{Beris_JNNFM_2002,Larson_JOR_2019,Jamali_JoR_2022}, here we refer to $k_A^{-1}$ as the ``microstructural relaxation time scale'' to distinguish between the two different time scales associated with thixotropy.
 In this section, we focus on the comparison of two relaxation time scales: $\lambda$ associated with the relaxation of elastic stress, and $k_A^{-1}$ associated with the relaxation of microstructure in the suspension.
-The ratio between the two time scales, $\lambda k_A$, provides a possible classification of thixotropy into ``ideal'' and ``viscoelastic'' \cite{Mewis_ACIS_2009,Larson_JOR_2015,Larson_JOR_2019}. ``Ideal'' thixotropic materials have a much shorter relaxation time of elastic stress than that of microstructure, and $\lambda k_A\to0$; ``viscoelastic'' thixotropic materials have a stress relaxation time that is comparable to the microstructural relaxation time, and $\lambda k_A\sim\mathcal{O}(1)$.
+The ratio between the two time scales, $\lambda k_A$, provides a possible classification of thixotropy into ``ideal'' and ``viscoelastic'' \cite{Mewis_ACIS_2009,Larson_JOR_2015,Larson_JOR_2019}. ``Ideal'' thixotropic materials have a much shorter relaxation time of elastic stress than that of microstructure, and $\lambda k_A\to0$; ``viscoelastic'' thixotropic materials have a stress relaxation time that is comparable to the microstructural relaxation time, and $\lambda k_A\sim\mathcal{O}(10^0)$.